cjdbarlow/bedside-notebook/anaesthesia/regional/peribulbar.md

 Due to direct injury or vascular occlusion.
 	* Presents with visual loss
 * Intraarterial injection
-Retrograde flow down the ICA may result in the dose of LA being delivered directly to midbrain structures.
+Flow down the ICA may result in the dose of LA being delivered directly to midbrain structures.
 	* May present with seizure or CVS toxicity
 * Brainstem anaesthesia
 Due to needle passing through the nerve sheath, resulting in subarachnoid deposition of LA.